Indie Promoter Talks CM Punk Allegedly Appearing At His Show Earlier This Year

 — WrestlingINC.com (@WrestlingInc) August 16, 2019

 Last month, The Inquisitr reported that he’d been approached by Cody Rhodes and All Elite Wrestling to join the company.
-While Rhodes and co. have stated that he’s not interested in joining, Punk has suggested that he’s potentially open to the idea if an official offer is made — and not via a text message.
+While Rhodes and company have stated that he’s not interested in joining, Punk has suggested that he’s potentially open to the idea if an official offer is made.
+That means an offer that is not given via text message.

-Punk’s set to appear at the AEW-affiliated Starrcast event later this month, which just so happens to coincide with their Chicago-based Double or Nothing pay-per-view.
-With the show being hosted in Punk’s hometown, fans are hoping that he makes an appearance.
+Punk’s set to appear at the AEW-affiliated Starrcast event later this month, which just so happens to coincide with their Chicago-based All Out pay-per-view.
+Because the show will be hosted in Punk’s hometown, fans are hoping he will make an appearance.

-One company he won’t be returning to, however is WWE.
+One company he won’t be returning to, however, is WWE.
 As The Inquisitr noted, he’s reportedly burned every bridge in Vince McMahon’s company.
-Given that both parties were embroiled in an ugly lawsuit until last year, chances are they want to keep a distance from each other for the foreseeable future at least.
+Given that both parties were embroiled in an ugly lawsuit until last year, chances are they want to keep a distance from each other at least for the foreseeable future.

-Whether or not Punk ever returns to the squared circle remains to be seen, but as long as he’s away from the sport, the mystery surrounding his future will be a topic of discussion.
+Whether or not Punk ever returns to the squared circle remains to be seen, but as long as he’s away from the sport, the mystery surrounding his future will remain a topic of discussion.